home-assistant/addons/deconz/README.md

 one of those applications, that is available as an add-on, that can consume the deCONZ API using the `node-red-contrib-deconz` node.

+**WARNING** Do not use the following settings to set up a integration manually from within Home Assistant!

 To allow these add-ons to connect to deCONZ, use the following settings:

 - **Host**: `core-deconz`